Seven Kings railway station: Privatisation era (1994–present day)

-In June 2017, new trains began entering service in preparation for completion of the Crossrail projec.
+In June 2017, new trains began entering service in preparation for completion of the Crossrail project.
 New lifts, signage, help points, customer information screens and CCTV were installed.
 The platforms at Seven Kings are too short for the 200 m long nine-carriage trains, so selective door opening is utilised to prevent the doors opening in one carriage.

 In February 2019, step-free access was introduced to Seven Kings station.

 The Class 315 trains were finally taken out of service in 2022.
 Through services to central London, Heathrow Airport and Reading started running on the Elizabeth line on 22 November 2022.

 Accidents and incidents

 On 23 January 1963, eight people were injured in a collision between two trains on the main line just outside of Seven Kings station.
 An express train from Harwich Parkeston Quay to London passed a signal at danger and ran into the rear of a Southend-London stopping service at "fairly low speed".
 The express train was subsequently found to have a fault with one of its brakes.
 A Ministry of Transport report on the incident stated that the express train's driver "cannot be excused entirely from responsibility" given his passing of the red signal.
 The line was reopened four hours after the incident.